Candidate field manual

-8 stations.
-10 minutes 20 seconds.
-The Candidate Physical Ability Test is objective, measurable, and fully trainable — with the right program.
+8 stations, one running clock, pass or fail.
+The Candidate Physical Ability Test is objective, measurable, and fully trainable with the right program.

-CPAT — Candidate Physical Ability Test
+CPAT: the Candidate Physical Ability Test

 A pass/fail job simulation test used by fire departments nationwide.
 Every event mimics real firefighting demands.

-Stair Climb
+Stair climb

-Wearing 12.5 lb vest + 25 lb shoulder weights
+Wearing 50 lb vest plus 25 lb shoulder weights

-Hose Drag
+Hose drag

 200 lb hose pack

-Equipment Carry
+Equipment carry

-Two 12.5 lb saws from truck
+Two 30 lb saws from the cabinet

 Controlled force technique critical

-Forcible Entry
+Forcible entry

 Horizontal swing, full power